Link Search Menu Expand Document

 Caution: If a group-level interface configuration is applied to a gateway that does not have the specified physical interface, the gateway is not added to the group.
 The unsupported interface must be removed from the group configuration to add the gateway.

-Step 7 On the New port popup, select the checkbox next to the interface name, then click Save Settings.
+Step 5 On the New port window, click the checkbox next to the interface name, then click Save.

 Configure Port Channels